will-berg/assignment3/report_for_assignment_3.md

 ## 3. DIY & Coverage improvement

-> We used arrays initiated in the function that contained X amount of boolean values.
+> We used arrays initiated either as a global variable or outside the function inside the test class, that contained X amount of boolean values (depending on the amount of branches).
 When we reached a branch the flag was set to True.
 The unique ID was the index in the array.

 > Manual branch coverage for `count_islands` is implemented on the `count_islands` branch [here](https://github.com/will-berg/assignment3/tree/count_islands).
 > The branch coverage of the unit tests for the `count_islands` function is 100%, this result was consistent with the result that we got when using the `coverage.py` tool.